 For making my daily plans or writing on the go:

 - The camera I use for all my photography.
-This is a BRILLIANT, inexpensive camera.
+For the price, this is a brilliant camera for shooting blog visuals.
 It is lightweight, has a touch screen, powerful zoom and some very useful modes.
-The film footage it takes is also excellant and the integrated mic is surprisingly good.
+The film footage it takes is also excellent and the integrated mic is surprisingly good.